 - new energy market designs and organizations

-Participants begin Week 2 with regulation and rate setting.
-They will learn the principles and impact of rate regulation on a utility.
+This two-day segment begins with providing participants insight to state regulation and rate setting.
+They will learn rate-making principles, the rate design process and explore the principles and impact of rate regulation on a utility.
 Participants learn about the regulatory process through a role-playing exercise (a mock rate proceeding).
 Based on information about a fictitious gas and electric utility, participants representing different stakeholder groups prepare presentations about a rate request before a mock rate-setting body.

 Day 10: Capstone Day